sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     [alarms]
     gnocchi_url = http://192.168.3.51:8041

-On Gnocchi side, the file driver have been configured for the storage and the SQL database for the indexer:
+On Gnocchi side, the file driver has been configured for the storage and the SQL database for the indexer:

 .. code-block:: ini